How To Start Running In The Winter

 6. Stay Visible

 Lights are a vital part of winter running.
 We’re fortunate here in Toronto in that we often get treated to periods of mild winter weather, but there’s nothing we can do to change how many hours of darkness we get.
 Accidents involving pedestrians increase in the winter, so wearing at least one light source on your front and back is strongly recommended.
-You can also improve your visibility with brightly coloured shoes and running gear.
+You can also improve your visibility with brightly coloured and reflective gear.

-7. Make it Social
+7. Make It Social

 We guarantee that running with a buddy or group will provide the motivation that’s sometimes needed to make it through tough winter runs.
 There is a camaraderie that comes with making it through a particularly blustery winter run with a few friends, and of course the post-run brunch doesn’t hurt either!
 If you’re looking to meet people to run with this winter, ask your local run shop about openings in their run clubs.